Kareem-Mohamed-Wardany/Travel-Agency-Server-DotNet/README.md

 # Travel Agency Server

 This is the backend server for the Travel Agency platform, responsible for handling business logic, database interactions, and API endpoints.
-Built with **Node.js**, **Express.js**, and **MongoDB**, it provides a secure and efficient backend for managing trips, reservations, and users.
+Built with **.Net 9**, **Entity Framework Core**, and **SQL Server**, it provides a secure and efficient backend for managing trips, reservations, and users.

 ## Features